Sauravkunwar321/Portfolio/README.md

 # Portfolio
-This is simple portfolio built using HTML while learning HTML
+This is simple portfolio built using HTML while learning HTML during my frontend journey.